awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-managedrulegroupconfig.md

 Additional information that's used by a managed rule group\.
 Many managed rule groups don't require this\.

+The rule groups used for intelligent threat mitigation require additional configuration:
++ Use the `AWSManagedRulesATPRuleSet` configuration object to configure the account takeover prevention managed rule group\.
+The configuration includes the sign\-in page of your application and the locations in the login request payload of data such as the username and password\.
-Use the `AWSManagedRulesBotControlRuleSet` configuration object to configure the protection level that you want the Bot Control rule group to use\.
++ Use the `AWSManagedRulesBotControlRuleSet` configuration object to configure the protection level that you want the Bot Control rule group to use\.

 ## Syntax<a name="aws-properties-wafv2-webacl-managedrulegroupconfig-syntax"></a>